A morning shot of Lake Windermere showing the stone walling and the stile providing passage over the wall.

 Cumbria Way

-A 70-mile route through the heart of the Lake District, from Ulverston to Carlisle, taking in quiet valleys, famous peaks, and iconic walking towns like Coniston and Keswick.
+A 70-mile route through the heart of the Lake District, from Ulverston to Carlisle, taking in quiet valleys, famous peaks, and iconic walking towns such as Coniston, Grasmere, and Keswick.

 Coast to Coast Path (Cumbrian Section)

-Starting at St Bees on the Irish Sea, this section crosses the Lake District from west to east.
-Highlights include Ennerdale, Borrowdale, Grasmere, and the climb over Helm Crag.
+Beginning at St Bees on the Irish Sea, this section crosses the Lake District from west to east, with highlights including Ennerdale, Borrowdale, Grasmere, and the classic climb over Helm Crag.

 Hadrian’s Wall Path (Western Section)

-From Bowness-on-Solway inland toward Carlisle and beyond — a Roman frontier rich in views, ruins, and solitude.
+From Bowness-on-Solway inland toward Carlisle and beyond — a Roman frontier rich in coastal views, archaeology, and wide open skies.

 England Coast Path (Cumbria)

-The untamed Cumbrian coastline from Walney Island and the Duddon Estuary north to the Solway Firth, with saltmarshes, cliffs, and distant fells as your backdrop.
+The untamed Cumbrian shoreline from Walney Island and the Duddon Estuary north to the Solway Firth, with saltmarshes, dunes, cliffs, and distant fells as your backdrop.

 Adventure Highlights